 Advocacy and Outreach

 I believe that advocating across broader systems of care is critical in meeting the needs of LGBTQI people and am proud to have published journal articles and book chapters spanning multiple disciplines.
-For nearly a decade, I was a member of SAMHSA’s National Workgroup to Address the Needs of Children and Youth Who Are LGBTQI2-S and Their Families, and have been a medical advisor for Interract (formerly the AIS-DSD) support group.
+For nearly a decade, I was a member of SAMHSA’s National Workgroup to Address the Needs of Children and Youth Who Are LGBTQI2-S and Their Families, and have also been a medical advisor for Interconnect (formerly the AIS-DSD) support group.
 I currently serve on the WPATH’s Standards of Care Revision Committee and am on the steering committee for Psychosocial Studies Intersex-International.

 - Ph.D.
 Counseling Psychology (APA Accredited), Lehigh University